scalacenter/scalac-profiling/README.md

 the relation between their code and compile times?

 ## Goal of the project

-The goal of this proposal is to allow Scala developers to optimize their codebase to reduce compile times, spotting inefficient implicit searches, expanded macro code, and other culprits that slow down compile times and decrease developer productivity.
+The goal of this proposal is to allow Scala developers to optimize their codebase to reduce compile times, spotting inefficient implicit searches, expanded macro code, and other reasons that slow down compile times and decrease developer productivity.

 This repository holds the compiler plugin and a fork of mainstream scalac